wookiee/CHAtlSite/README.markdown

 ### 1. RSpec

-It is **required** that [RSpec](https://github.com/rspec/rspec-rails) specs are provided with all [pull requests](https://help.github.com/articles/using-pull-requests) to be considered for inclusion into the official project source code.
+It is **highly recommended** that [RSpec](https://github.com/rspec/rspec-rails) specs are provided with all [pull requests](https://help.github.com/articles/using-pull-requests) to be considered for inclusion into the official project source code.

 ### 2. Factory Girl

-The project uses [factory\_girl](https://github.com/thoughtbot/factory\_girl\_rails) for fixture replacement so please take some time to familiarize yourself with that if necessary.
+The project uses [Factory Girl](https://github.com/thoughtbot/factory\_girl\_rails) for fixture replacement so please take some time to familiarize yourself with that if necessary.